Create Free User Account – Sign in – Claim Organization Profile

 In many cases clients can realize significant savings by sharing the responsibility for e-discovery with outside counsel and third-party service providers.
 In recent years, the e-discovery service industry has developed three service models to choose from:

-firm-hosted model;
+1. a firm-hosted model;

 2. a fully outsourced mode; and

-hybrid model.
+3. a hybrid model.

 The right choice will depend on a variety of factors.
 In many instances, depending on the client’s e-discovery capabilities, an approach that blends internal and external resources is most effective.
 It may make sense to divide the responsibilities according to the discovery phase, depending on the client’s sophistication and budget.